-BC drivers pay the highest auto insurance premiums in Canada, yet receive less than drivers in other provinces when they make a claim.
+BC drivers pay more for auto insurance than any others in Canada.
+Worse, they receive less when they make a claim than those in other provinces.
 Reforming ICBC and bringing competition to the market would save drivers money and make auto insurance in BC more affordable.
-British Columbians deserve to be able to choose the auto insurance provider that best meets their coverage needs at the best possible price.

-Under the government monopoly, ICBC’s basic insurance rates have increased over 42% since 2011.
-The average BC driver now pays $1,680 every year for their auto insurance – more than any other province in Canada.
+The average driver in BC now pays $1,680 every year for their auto insurance – the highest in Canada.

 *Source: GISA, E&Y 2016 & ICBC RRA 2017